h4xrOx/GameSense.is.crack.CR4cKCRACK/README.md

 ## Java preview features

-#### Java code that relies on preview features requires special attention.
+> **_NOTE:_** Java code that relies on preview features requires special attention.
 To produce a native executable, this means that the --enable-preview flag needs to be passed to the underlying native image invocation.
 You can do so by prepending the flag with -J and passing it as additional native build argument: -Dquarkus.native.additional-build-args=-J—​enable-preview.

 ## On Linux, you will need GCC, and the glibc and zlib headers.
 Examples for common distributions

 ```
 sudo apt-get install build-essential libz-dev zlib1g-dev
 ```

 ```
 apt install g++ zlib1g-dev libfreetype6-dev
 ```